How to See the Sunrise at Borobudur from Yogyakarta

 How to See the Sunrise at Borobudur

-Once I decided on the hotel, I did a little research about the best times to visit Borobudur and came across an exclusive sunrise tour offered through the Manohara Resort which is located right on the edge of the temple grounds.
+The first is the exclusive sunrise tour offered through the Manohara Resort which is located right on the edge of the temple grounds.
+This is the only way to see the sunrise from the actual temple grounds.

-Borobudur opens to the public at 6am daily, but if you want to see the sunrise, you’ll have to shell out a few extra rupiah (380,000IDR, about $32 US) and arrive at the Manohara Hotel no later than 4:30am.
+Borobudur opens to the public at 6am daily, but if you want to see the sunrise, you’ll have to shell out a few extra rupiah and arrive at the Manohara Hotel no later than 4:30am.

-After my magical sunrise experience at Angkor Wat on Round the World #4, I was definitely keen to see the sunrise views of this Indonesian beauty.
+After my magical sunrise experience at Angkor Wat on Round the World #4, I’m keen to see the sunrise views of this Indonesian beauty from the closest vantage point possible.

 Read More: Sunrise at Angkor Wat

-I contacted the hotel to inquire about availability.
-Luckily, there is no limit to the number of tickets they sell daily, any day you want to show up at 4:30am and pay the fee, you can go in.
+I contact the hotel to inquire about availability.
+Luckily, there is no limit to the number of tickets they sell daily.
+Any day you want to show up at 4:30am and pay the fee, you can go in.

-My general experience with these sorts of things told me to go for it on the first day despite the current dire state of the weather.
-It was a gamble considering it was a 90-minute drive from the hotel which would mean leaving at 3am (the only time I ever get up at 2:30am is for the Honolulu Marathon).
+When I arrive in Yogyakarta, the weather looks iffy for the next day.
+It’s a gamble considering it’s a 90-minute drive from the hotel which means leaving at 3am (the only time I ever get up at 2:30am is for the Honolulu Marathon).

-But I figured if I tried on Day 1 and struck out with the weather, I’d just pay the $32 plus transportation and try again the next day.
-Getting up at 2:30am two days in a row is a price I was willing to pay to see Borobudur at sunrise.
+But I decide to go for it.
+I figure if I try on Day 1 and strike out with the weather, I’ll just pay the admission fee plus transportation and try again the next day.
+Getting up at 2:30am two days in a row is a price I’m willing to pay to see Borobudur at sunrise.

-The Sheraton suggested using one of their drivers instead of taking a taxi both ways.
-The cost for a full-day tour of Yogyakarta (including Borobudur) was about $65 for 10 hours.
-A taxi round-trip would have been about $40 so for the extra $25 I could have the driver take me around to all the places I wanted to see in Yogyakarta after I was done with sunrise.
-It seemed like the perfect way to maximize my limited time in the city.
+The Sheraton suggests using one of their drivers instead of taking a taxi both ways.
+The cost for a full-day tour of Yogyakarta (including Borobudur) is about $75 for 10 hours.
+A taxi round-trip is about $50 so for the extra $25 I can have the driver take me around to all the places I want to see in Yogyakarta after sunrise.

-Of course, when you start your tour at 3am that means your 10 hours is up at 1pm so it really amounted to a half-day tour but if the weather cooperated it should be enough.
-So, with the next day sufficiently organized, I spent the afternoon exploring the Sheraton and settling in to my beautiful suite.
+Of course, when you start your tour at 3am that means your 10 hours is up at 1pm so it really amounts to a half-day tour but if the weather cooperates it should be enough.

 Sunrise at Borobudur

-At this hour, the driver said it should only take an hour to reach the temple and I immediately thought that I could have used that information the night before.
-Regardless, after an easy drive, we were pulling into the gates at the Manohara Hotel just after 4am.
+At this hour, the driver says it should only take an hour to reach the temple.
+After an easy drive, we pull into the gates at the Manohara Hotel just after 4am.

 Sunrise at Borobudur Java Indonesia